dave-theunsub/thunar-sendto-shredder/README.md

 To configure Settings, either click on its graphical shortcut from within Applications or use the commandline.

-If it is run from the commandline like this: <p><code>thunar-sendto-shredder</code></p>, a dialog will pop up and offer a choice of settings to configure.
+If it is run from the commandline like this:```thunar-sendto-shredder```, a dialog will pop up and offer a choice of settings to configure.
 This includes choosing which overwrite method to use.
 This is also the default view if brought up from a graphical interface (i.e., from Applications).

 It can also be brought up with a file or directory as an argument.
 For example, to delete a directory "Trash" in foo's home directory:  <p><code>thunar-sendto-shredder ~foo/Trash</code></p>.